ITV Telethon: ITV Telethon (1988–1992)

-Thames Telethon was considered such a success that a 27-hour marathon was broadcast across the entire network over 29 and 30 May 1988 (a Sunday and Bank Holiday Monday), involving participation and input from all of the regional broadcasters around the country.
+Thames Telethon was considered such a success that a 27-hour marathon was broadcast across the entire network (in which all regular programming was suspended) over 29 and 30 May 1988 (a Sunday and Bank Holiday Monday), involving participation and input from all of the regional broadcasters around the country.
 It had the aim of raising money for disability charities across the United Kingdom.

 Telethon helped thousands of charities in the UK.
 Many local ITV companies like Tyne Tees Television and Television South West contributed from company profits.
 In the TVS region alone, TVS donated £1 million from its own charity, the TVS Trust in late May 1990.
 Like the telethons in the US, the ITV Telethons also offered regional cut-ins by ITV companies all over the country, featuring personalities and local celebrities from that region such as Richard Whiteley for Yorkshire Television, Bob Warman for Central, Fred Dinenage for TVS or Ruth Madoc for HTV Wales.

 One regional cut-in for the 1992 Telethon took place in the grounds outside Granada TV's Quay Street studio, and a non-stop 27-hour live stage presentation 'The Blackpool Roadshow' was gifted and coordinated by brother and sister Shirley Pearson and Johnnie Doolan.
 Amongst the many stage appearances was reportedly the first ever live set from the later famous band Oasis with guest appearances from chart topping artists, and choreographed sets from Blackpool show Mystique.